 I know many parents will feed their baby to sleep initially and then work to break the habit down the line through cry it out or some other sleep training method.
 But if you never establish a pattern in the first place, you never have to work to break it later on!

 When to Throw Eat, Play, Sleep Out the Window

-Growth spurt: If your baby is having a growth spurt, she may need to eat more frequently and she might take shorter naps.
-It’s hard to fit in (and probably unnecessary) an eat, play, sleep cycle each time she eats during those frequent feedings.
-Just get through the growth spurt and get back to eat, wake, sleep afterward.
+If your baby is having a growth spurt, she may need to eat more frequently and she might take shorter naps.
+It’s hard to fit in (and probably unnecessary) an eat, play, sleep cycle each time she eats during those cluster feeds.
+Just get through the growth spurt and get back to your routine once the growth spurt has passed.